rycolos/prop-e2e-pipeline/README.md

 **Mapping of received_by stations**
 ```
-SELECT receiverLat as lat, receiverLon as lon FROM received_by
+SELECT receiver_lat as lat, receiver_lon as lon FROM received_by
 ```
 Visualized with plotly and pandas:
 <img src="https://i.imgur.com/z8cbSwe.png">